You’re Proud of Your Research

 Naomi Nascimento, PhD, LLB

 The main theme of my life has been learning and teaching others.
 I have four degrees in four different areas: Mechanical Engineering (B.S.), Law (LLB), Physics (M.S.) and Linguistics (Ph.D.).
 I have taught physics, mathematics, English as a Second Language and Translation.
 Originally from the United States, I am currently residing in São Paulo, Brazil.
-I have been a professional translator since 1999 and am certified by the American Translators Association (for Portuguese).
+I have been a professional translator since 1999 and am certified by the American Translators Association (ATA) for Portuguese.
+I was a member of the ATA board of directors from 2008 to 2011.

 Academic Translation from Other Languages into English